Polymer/old-docs-site/app/1.0/docs/devguide/data-system.md

 *   [Look up an array item by key](model-data#get-array-item).
 *   [Look up an array index by key](model-data#get-array-index).

-### Data binding scope

-Paths are relative to the current data binding *scope*,

-The topmost scope for any element is the element's properties.
-Certain data binding helper elements (like [template repeaters](/1.0/docs/devguide/templates#dom-repeat)) introduce new, nested scopes.

 ### Two paths referencing the same object {#two-paths}

 Sometimes an element has two paths that point to the same object.